Bitnob-Community/app-demo/README.md

 ## 🚀 About This Demo

-This demo application demonstrates how to integrate Bitnob's payment infrastructure into your applications.
-It showcases real-world implementations of cryptocurrency payments, virtual card issuing, and cross-border financial services.
+This demo application shows how to integrate Bitnob's payment infrastructure into your applications.
+It features real-world implementations of cryptocurrency payments, virtual card issuing, and cross-border financial services for developers building fintech solutions.

 ## 🎯 API Features Demonstrated